DKFZ-ODCF/RNAseqWorkflow/README.md

     Note that if you did set your adapter sequences by reference to another variable, e.g. "ADAPTER_SEQ=${ADAPTER_SEQ_TRUSEQ_LT_HT}", the previous
     Roddy versions inserted the second adapter correctly, but did not quote it.
 Therefore, Bash interpreted the `ADAPTER_SEQ` variable as array, and failed -- for at least Bash < 4.2 -- to export both adapters correctly to the called job script.

+* 1.2.22-8 [26th Nov 2019]
+  - Removed the single-quotes around `${ADAPTER_SEQ}` in `--clip3pAdapterSeq` again.
+STAR uses non-standard way of parsing parameters and manages to get all adapters.
+With quotes the adapters get also quoted and it is unclear what STAR does with them, except that it does not complain about a configuration error and that it also does not complain with even more severe misconfigurations, such as other non-DNA sequences as adapter sequences.
+The manual also does not use quoted parameter arguments, so no-quotes is conform to this STAR-specific CLI parameter handling pattern.

 * 1.2.22-7 [7th Nov 2018]
   - Fixed a number of variable references that were without braces (now everywhere `${...}` is used to allow Roddy to resolve the references and order the parameter file correctly)